Why do captions matter in videos?

 Cons

-• To apply styles, you have to download the MOGRT pack from website site, and load the file manually to the plugin that matches the fps of the sequence.
+To apply styles, you have to download the MOGRT pack from the website and load the file manually into the plugin that matches the fps of the sequence.

-• Premiere Pro’s built in transcription’s accuracy is not considered good other than English.
+Premiere Pro’s built-in transcription accuracy is not considered good, other than for English.
 And it does not support only 19 languages.

 Price